Amsterdam/amsterdam-app-frontend/README.md

 ### iOS
 - In Xcode, Change the version in the General tab of your target
+- In the Signing & Capabilities tab, change Bundle identifier to: org.reactjs.native.undefined.StadsApp
 - Make an archive of the app: Product -> Archive
 - Go to Window -> Organiser and select your archive.
 Click "Distribute App"
 - Choose "App store connect", then "upload"